njoannidi/Migratory/README.md

 We can expand upon this by adding a db-type to the settings file, abstracting the connection and querying.

 ###Foreseeable updates:
-* Importing of migrations directory
+* Importing of all migrations in directory
 * Different import actions (up/down -- this will require directory structure, additional files)
-* Multiple servers
+* Grunt / Gulp integration

 Pull requests welcome.